KrongkaewD/ICT/README.md

 This project is just the basic project which i work on a windows 11 computer.

-All i will save here aew...
+All i will save here are...
 - windows 11 installation
 - Create user permisseon
 - Group management